thefunny42/ZeamComponent/README.txt

 ``zeam.component`` is inspired by ``zope.component`` and
-``grokcore.component``, but stays much simpler, and have less concept.
-Hopefully this will improve flexibility.
+``grokcore.component``, but stays much simpler, and have less base concepts.
+Hopefully this improve flexibility.

 Registration
 ------------